 Metromile IPO: SPAC Bringing MLE Stock to Nasdaq

-The Metromile IPO is the latest investment opportunity in the auto insurance industry.
+The Metromile IPO was one of the latest investment opportunities in the auto insurance industry.
 The company announced on November 24 its plans to go public.
-Now, investors want to know when to expect Metromile stock.
+Now, Metromile stock is available for investing.

 But is Metromile a good investment opportunity?
 Here’s what we know…

 David Friedberg founded Metromile in 2011.
 It’s a car insurance startup offering pay-per-mile (PPM) insurance.
 Under the leadership of CEO Dan Preston since 2014, Metromile is one of the leading PPM car insurance companies.
 It’s disrupting the $280 billion auto insurance industry in the U.S market.
 The company says two-thirds of U.S. drivers are low-mileage and are overpaying for insurance.

 “We founded Metromile to address the vast inequities in auto insurance, and we are proving that our model of real-time, digital auto insurance is both resilient and sustainable.
 Our data science-driven technology platform creates a significant advantage, and customers are thrilled with their savings and experience.
 At the same time, we’re generating industry-leading underwriting metrics and unit economics.
 We’re demonstrating there doesn’t have to be a tradeoff between customer happiness and a healthy, profitable business.”

 Part of the reason for Metromile stock is the coronavirus.
 As people started driving less or not at all, many were unhappy with their auto insurance and the amount being paid despite not driving.
 This led to consumers switching providers, and it increased Metromile’s business.
 With that in mind, investors want a better understanding of what the company has to offer.